 Even though you're working from home, it's still helpful to establish boundaries between your work and home life, especially if there are other people at home while you are working.
 This doesn't only apply to your retired spouse, but also to your children if you have them.

-- 1Create a separate office.If you have the room, create an office for yourself.
+- 1If you have the room, create an office for yourself.
 Put your desk, computer, and any other work-related supplies in your office and work only from there.
-It's best if your office has a door that you can close to shut off your work from the rest of the house.Advertisement
+It's best if your office has a door that you can close to shut off your work from the rest of the house.Create a separate office.Advertisement

 Keep Your Spouse Engaged